thinktandem/tandem/docs/guides/improve-tandem.md

 ### 2. Working, collaborating and showing

 Once a focus has been determined and issues assigned, subsequent meetings should focus on progress updates and a show-and-tell of new contributions if applicable.

-This should also follow a normal standup format of status checks, unblocking blockers, etc.
+This should also include normal standup things like status checks, unblocking blockers, etc.

 ### 3. Retro and Repopulating

 Once the milestone is completed we should take a few weeks to retro and then repopulate the queue with proposals and action items so we can begin anew.

-### NON FORMAL MANGEMENT

-OTHER THINGS:

-* CTO checks in regualrly with people to help them on their assignemnts,
-* "Engineering Managers" meets to discuss stuff

-1. friday meeting eventually becomes about showcasing improvements to the business
-2. mike/dustin/meetings ends up being about sprint planning and issue assignment;
-3. mike checkins are about working through assigned issues
-4. update README and other obious material to match new structure

 ## Choosing and working on issues

-Generally you should work on an issue assigned to you that fits within the currently agrees upon _focus_.
-However, _everyone_ should be encouraged to work on _Action Items_ that are outside of the focus if they are blocked on things to focus on.
+Generally you should work on an issue assigned to you that fits within the currently agrees upon _focus_ and cycle.
+However, _everyone_ should be encouraged to work on any _Action Items_ that are outside of the focus if they are motivated.